stevetweeddale/gatsby-source-git/README.md

 the 2 main things you probably want if you're constructing "edit on github" style links.

+N.B.
+Although with respect to sourcing this works as a drop-in replacement for `gatsby-source-filesystem`, there are a number of helpers included in that module (`createFilePath`, `createRemoteFileNode`, `createFileNodeFromBuffer`) that are not duplicated here – but you can still import and use them from there as needed.

 ## Requirements

 Requires [git](http://git-scm.com/downloads) to be installed, and to be callable using the command `git`.